samsch/express-blog/README.md

 Install the project dependencies with from a terminal in `server/` by running `npm install`.

-You can initialize the Database with `npm db:migrate`.
-If you needed to destroy a database, you can use `npm db:rollback` (This will remove all tables and data.
+You can initialize the Database with `npm run db:migrate`.
+If you needed to destroy a database, you can use `npm run db:rollback` (This will remove all tables and data.
 So... be careful.)

 ## Running the server